 Introduction

-SQL Injection is one of the most well-known attack vectors and it poses a significant security challenge.
-The only way to understand the benefits and deficiencies of each solution is to understand the problem and the approach each solution uses to solve it.
+SQL Injection is one of the most well-known attack vectors, and that’s largely because it poses a significant security challenge.
+The only way to understand the benefits and deficiencies of different solutions is by understanding the problem and the approach each solution has to solving it.

 The Problem